How to Get Your House Appraised in 7 Steps

 “Based on a complete visual inspection of the interior and exterior areas of the subject property, defined scope of the work, statement of assumptions and limiting conditions, and appraiser’s certification, my (our) opinion of the market value, as defined, of the real property that is the subject of this report is $_______, as of ________, which is the date of inspection and the effective date of this appraisal.”

-It’s there (circled in red below) that you’ll find what the appraiser has determined your home to be worth.
+It’s there (boxed in red below) that you’ll find what the appraiser has determined your home to be worth.
+Learn more about how professionals come up with figures by checking our explainer on the anatomy of a home appraisal report.

 Your appraisal is complete – what’s next?